-Researchers report in the journal Nature that they have made a breakthrough in understanding how a powerful antibiotic agent is made in nature.
+- Researchers report in the journal Nature that they have made a breakthrough in understanding how a powerful antibiotic agent is made in nature.

-The Protein Society announces Professor Wilfred van der Donk as the 2013 Emil Thomas Kaiser Award recipient.
+- The Protein Society announces Professor Wilfred van der Donk as the 2013 Emil Thomas Kaiser Award recipient.

-Professor van der Donk and graduate student Weixin Tang discovered some unexpected enzyme activity in the production of the protein cytolysin by Enterococcus faecalis.
+- Professor van der Donk and graduate student Weixin Tang discovered some unexpected enzyme activity in the production of the protein cytolysin by Enterococcus faecalis.

-Chemists led by Professor van der Donk has discovered a molecule very similar to the antibiotic nisin, found naturally in milk and added to food for decades to fight pathogenic bacteria.
+- Chemists led by Professor van der Donk has discovered a molecule very similar to the antibiotic nisin, found naturally in milk and added to food for decades to fight pathogenic bacteria.

-Wilfred A. van der Donk, Richard E. Heckert Endowed Chair in Chemistry, was recently elected a Fellow of the Royal Society of Chemistry.
+- Wilfred A. van der Donk, Richard E. Heckert Endowed Chair in Chemistry, was recently elected a Fellow of the Royal Society of Chemistry.

-Wilfred van der Donk was selected as the RSC 2009 Organic & Biomolecular Chemistry Lecture Award winnerWilfred van der Donk was selected as the RSC 2009 Organic & Biomolecular Chemistry Lecture Award winner in recognition of his contribution to the field of bioorganic chemistry, particularly related to lantibiotics and molecular processes associated with resistance to antibiotics and bacterial infections.
+- Wilfred van der Donk was selected as the RSC 2009 Organic & Biomolecular Chemistry Lecture Award winnerWilfred van der Donk was selected as the RSC 2009 Organic & Biomolecular Chemistry Lecture Award winner in recognition of his contribution to the field of bioorganic chemistry, particularly related to lantibiotics and molecular processes associated with resistance to antibiotics and bacterial infections.